jcmoraisjr/haproxy-ingress/examples/setup-cluster.md

 * Create and use `ingress-controller` namespace
 * Create `ingress-controller` service account and rbac permissions - this will also work if the cluster doesn't use rbac authorization
 * In-cluster configuration and service account token
-* Default TLS certificate is self signed and created on the fly
+* Default TLS certificate is self-signed and created on the fly
 * Deployed on every node labeled with `role=ingress-controller` via DaemonSet
 * Use `hostNetwork`, so the node should not be using the following ports: `80`, `443`, `1936`, `8181`, `10253` and `10254`